usdoj/foia-api/docs/README.md

 ### Important Functionality
 This section describes functionality which is specific to this site or which uses custom modules for implementation.

+#### API Access Control and Authentication
+JSONAPI endpoints require a valid OAuth Bearer token.
+See [OAuth process](./oauth_process.md) for details on setting up OAuth clients, fetching a Bearer token, and using the token in a request.

 #### Users Restricted to Editing Only FOIA Offices Associated with their Account
 *@TODO: describe this functionality when development is complete*